 Some of our current or future products could infringe patents or proprietary rights of others.
 Litigation may be necessary to enforce patents issued to us, to protect our trade secrets or know-how, to defend ourselves against claimed infringement of the rights of others or to determine the scope and validity of the proprietary rights of others.
 Litigation could result in substantial cost and diversion of our efforts.
 Moreover, an adverse determination in any litigation could cause us to lose proprietary rights, subject us to significant liabilities to third parties, require us to seek licenses or alternative technologies from third parties, or prevent us from manufacturing or selling our products.

 Operating Risks

-If we do not attract and retain key personnel and provide liquidity to our ESOP participants, our production would be disrupted and shipments might be delayed.
+We may not be able to attract and retain key personnel and provide liquidity to our ESOP participants.